VeronicaAnumudu/Cost-Performance-Dashboard-Automation/README_TEMPLATE.md

   (Too vague.
 Could describe 10,000 projects.
 Describes none of them.)
 -->

+## Project Overview

-**Context:** The Controlling team relied on a manually prepared Excel dashboard to monitor cost performance, requiring data to be extracted from SAP, combined with budget and forecast data maintained in Excel, validated, reconciled, formatted, and distributed each reporting cycle.
-As reporting requirements grew, the process became increasingly time-consuming, difficult to scale, and limited the level of analysis available to business users.
+The Controlling team relied on a manually prepared Excel dashboard to monitor cost performance, requiring data to be extracted from SAP, combined with Budget and Forecast data maintained in Excel, validated, reconciled, formatted, and distributed each reporting cycle.
+As reporting requirements grew, the process became increasingly time-consuming, difficult to scale, and limited the team's ability to analyze the underlying drivers of cost performance.

-**Problem Statement:** [The specific question or challenge you were addressing.]

-**Approach:** [In 1–2 sentences - how did you tackle it?]

-**Outcome:** [What did you produce or discover?]
+I redesigned the process as an integrated analytics solution using SAP ECC, SAP BW, SAP Datasphere, and SAP Analytics Cloud (SAC), automating the flow and transformation of SAP data while creating dedicated local tables in Datasphere for Budget and Forecast uploads.
+The resulting solution provided a consolidated view of actual spend, budget, forecast, production and shipped volumes, cost per tonne, variances, and prior-year performance, with interactive drill-down across **Department → Cost Center → Cost Element** to help users identify and understand the drivers of cost per tonne.

 ---